tlarok/blender-fbximporter/docs/setup.md

 ???+ warning

-    Your Blender project must be saved somewhere on disk in order for the addon to function correctly.
+    Your Blender project must be saved somewhere on disk in order for the addon to save setup files and addon functionality.